alejlatorre/ADS_ERP_2020-2/README.md

 # ADS_ERP_2020-2
-Repo used in Systems Design & Analysis course.
+Repo used in System Analysis & Design course.